fedenardii/fedenardii/README.md

 ---

 ### 📚 **Education**:
-- 🎓 **Bachelor's Degree in Computer Engineering** from the University of Pisa.
+- 🎓 🔄**Bachelor's Degree in Computer Engineering** from the University of Pisa.
 - 🎓 **High School Diploma in Computer Science and Telecommunications** from ITS Marchi-Forti Pescia (PT).

 ---